 When to Talk to a Healthcare Provider

-If you’re struggling with anxiety, talk to a healthcare professional to determine a diagnosis and proper course of treatment.
-You don’t need to suffer.
+If you’re overwhelmed by anxiety, talk to a healthcare professional to determine a diagnosis and proper course of treatment.

 If you’re currently taking Wellbutrin for depression or anxiety, seek medical care if side effects become unmanageable.